Sambalic languages: Internal classification

 Ayta Magbukun was not included in Stone's (2008) classification.

 External relationships

-The Sambalic languages are most closely related to Kapampangan and to an archaic form of Tagalog still spoken in Tanay in the province of Rizal.
-This has been interpreted to mean that Sambal-speakers had once inhabited that area, later being displaced by migrating Tagalog-speakers, pushing the original inhabitants northward to what is now the province of Zambales, in turn, displacing the Aetas.
-There is also a possible relationship between these Sambalic language speakers and the population of the island provinces of Marinduque and Romblon based on commonalities in some traditions and practices.
+The Sambalic languages, being part of the Central Luzon languages subgroup, are most closely related to Kapampangan and to Remontado Dumagat spoken in the highlands of Tanay in the province of Rizal.
+The NCCA hypothesizes that this means Sambali speakers whom had once inhabited that area, after being displaced by migrating Tagalog people, were pushed northward to what is now the province of Zambales, in turn, displacing the Aetas.
+In Zambales, Sambal speakers were almost displaced by Tagalog settlers once again who migrated along with Ilocano settlers to repopulate the less-populated Zambales valley, leading to the assimilation of Sambals to the Tagalog and Ilocano settlers and to the modern decline of Sambal cultural identity & language.

 Speakers

 Sambal (Spanish: Zambal) is the common collective name for all Sambalic-language speakers.
 It is also the term referring to the Sambalic language subgrouping in northern municipalities of Zambales, which comprises the majority of Sambals or more than 50 percent (200,000) of all Sambalic languages speakers (390,000).
 Sambal may also refer to the inhabitants of Zambales as a whole and the residents of Bolinao and Anda in Pangasinan.